h3allen/portfolio/README.md

  - Image carosels or Flip cards
  - Subpages for WebGL builds
  - Subpages for longer projects?
 Include documentation for games that have it?
- - Change it so the boxes are floating in space